'World's best airline' for 2021 revealed by Skytrax – KION546

 Skytrax World Airline Awards are voted for by travelers via a customer survey, which this time ran from September 2019 to July 2021.

-Travelers were asked about the performance and quality of ore than 350 global airlines.
+Travelers were asked about the performance and quality of more than 350 global airlines.

 Number two on Skytrax’s list went to Singapore Airlines, while ANA All Nippon Airways came in at number three.